chef-boneyard/chef-rfc/new/rfc-ohai-cloud-network.md

 ## Proposal

-This will be an Ohai 8 or later plugin.

 Since `public` and `private` may not even be applicable (but are almost definitely expected by many current users, so may require longterm deprecation), the proposal is made to add an additional `networks` attribute with all of the node's networks embedded within.
 This allows new attributes without removing existing attributes and minimizes namespace collisions.

  * `node['cloud']['networks']`, the keys as NAMES_OR_IDS, likely to be `['public','private']`.
 Users could call `node['cloud']['networks'].keys` to get the list of the node's networks.